 - Farmers: Best for coverage options

-- Travelers: Best for discounts
+- Erie: Best for steady rates

 - Progressive: Best for digital tools